Philippos0/Dictionary/README.md

 ----Α-15 MyVector-----
 My version of vector in c++
-Implementing multiple functions to the homemade vector and tresting it
+Implementing multiple functions to the homemade vector and testing it

 ----Α-5 Dictionary-----